Securden Unified PAM Features

 2. Database Accounts

-• Accounts associated with various network devices such as switches, routers, firewalls, other network devices from various vendors such as Cisco, Juniper, HP, etc.
+• Accounts associated with various network devices such as switches, routers, firewalls, and other network devices from various vendors such as Cisco, Juniper, HP, etc.

-3. Other Accounts :
+6. Other Accounts

 • Active Directory and LDAP-compliant directory services account